 GLOBAL MARKETS-Stocks rebound further as markets await $2 trillion U.S. stimulus boost

-The dollar slid and global equity markets marched higher on Wednesday, poised for a second day of gains on optimism $2 trillion in U.S. fiscal stimulus will dampen the economic shock the coronavirus pandemic already has started to inflict.
+The dollar slid and global equity markets marched higher on Wednesday for a second day of gains, on optimism $2 trillion in U.S. fiscal stimulus will dampen the economic shock the coronavirus pandemic has started to inflict.

-Europe's main markets in London, Frankfurt and Paris were struggling to stay positive after ripping 4%-5% higher and oil prices swung from 3% up to 3% down.
-Wall Street also teetered though it mostly remained more than 1% higher.
-The Dow Jones Industrial Average soared more than 11% on Tuesday in its biggest single-day percentage gain since 1933 and the benchmark S&P 500 jumped 9.4% - its tenth best day on record out of 24,067 trading sessions since a daily data series started in 1927.
+Europe's main markets in London, Frankfurt and Paris struggled to stay positive after ripping 4%-5% higher.
+Oil prices swung from 3% up to 3% down.
+Wall Street also teetered, though the Dow industrials and S&P 500 mostly remained more than 1% higher while the Nasdaq closed lower.
+The Dow Jones Industrial Average soared more than 11% on Tuesday in its biggest single-day percentage gain since 1933 and the benchmark S&P 500 jumped 9.4% - its tenth biggest daily gain on record since a daily data series started in 1927.

 "Until we know we can go back to work safely, that we can go to restaurants and go to stores and engage with other humans in close proximity, I don't think you can make an economic or a market call.
 It's premature to be trying to call the bottom."
 The stimulus includes a $500 billion fund to help hard-hit industries and a comparable amount for direct payments of up to $3,000 apiece to millions of U.S. families.